konodyuk/kts/README.md

 The second option is better only if you want to download our example.

-After installation you need to initialize you kts project:
+After installation you need to initialize your kts project:

 ``` sh
 $ cd project/
 $ kts init
 ```

-We highly recommend that you use an empty folder for that, but if you want to use already downloaded data, make sure that it is stored in `project/input` and follow the instructions.
+We highly recommend that you use an empty folder for that, but if you want to use already downloaded data, ensure that it is stored in `project/input` and follow the instructions.

 ## Example